 Here we describe a high-throughput assay that measures the plasma membrane resealing efficiency in adherent mammalian cells subjected to damage mediated by recombinant listeriolysin O (LLO)19.
 LLO is a pore-forming toxin (PFT) secreted by the facultative intracellular pathogen Listeria monocytogenes20-22 and belongs to the MACPF/CDC (membrane attack complex, perforin, and cholesterol-dependent cytolysin) superfamily.
-MACPF are mammalian pore-forming proteins involved in immune defenses, whereas CDCs are bacterial toxins mainly produced by gram-positive pathogens that damage host cells to promote pathogenic lifestyles23.
+MACPF are mammalian pore-forming proteins involved in immune defenses, whereas CDCs are bacterial toxins mainly produced by Gram-positive pathogens that damage host cells to promote their pathogenic lifestyles23.
 CDCs are synthesized as water-soluble monomers or dimers that bind to cholesterol present in the plasma membrane and oligomerize into a prepore complex of up to 50 subunits.
 The prepore complex then rearranges to insert β-strands across the lipid bilayer, forming a β-barrel pore that spans 30-50 nm in diameter24-27.
 These large pores permit fluxes of ions and small cellular components in and out of the cell; though, some studies have proposed that pores of smaller sizes are also formed28-30.
 Among the CDCs, LLO displays unique properties including irreversible pH- and temperature-dependent aggregation, which is conducive to high-throughput analyses31,32.
-LLO can be added to a cell culture medium at 4 ˚C (a temperature permissive to its binding to cells), but not to the formation of the pore complex.
-Initiation of pore formation can then be synchronized by raising the temperature to 37 ˚C, allowing for the efficient diffusion of toxin molecules in the plane of the membrane and formation of pore complexes.
-The time to form pores and the degree of cell damage will therefore depend on the amount of toxin bound to the plasma membrane.
-Importantly, unbound and soluble LLO can rapidly and irreversibly aggregate when the temperature reaches 37 ˚C, which alleviates the need to wash away unbound toxins and limits the extent of membrane damage over time.
+LLO can be added to the cell culture medium at 4 ˚C, a temperature permissive to its binding to cells, but not to the formation of the pore complex.
+Initiation of pore formation can then be synchronized by raising the temperature to 37 ˚C, allowing for the efficient diffusion of toxin molecules in the plane of the membrane to form oligomers and for the conformational remodeling involved in pore generation.
+Therefore, following the switch in temperature, the kinetic of cell damage will depend on the amount of toxin bound to the plasma membrane.
+Importantly, soluble LLO (not bound to the plasma membrane) rapidly and irreversibly aggregates when the temperature reaches 37 ˚C, which alleviates the need to wash away unbound toxin molecules and limits the extent of membrane damage over time.
 Lastly, because LLO binds to cholesterol and forms pores in cholesterol-rich membranes, this assay is amenable to a wide range of mammalian cells.
-It is important to keep in mind that LLO affects host cell signaling mainly via pore formation, with a few exceptions in which pore-independent cell signaling can occur33-39.
+It is important to keep in mind that LLO affects host cell signaling mainly via pore formation, with a few exceptions in which pore-independent cell signaling may occur33-39.
 Therefore, it cannot be excluded that LLO signaling activities may influence the process of membrane repair.